xiashen/TGCA/README.md

 ```{r}
 decor <- TGCA.decorrelate(tstat, N, MAF)
 ```
 which uses all the SNPs with MAF < 5e-4 to estimate the phenotypic correlations (See also `?TGCA.decorrelate`).
+If you don't have sufficient number of SNPs with such low MAFs, a MAF < 0.05 threshold is also fine for most analysis, which can be set via the argument `maf.cut = 0.05`.
 The returned object `decor` is a list with two elements, where `z.decorrelated` is the decorrelated Z-score matrix, and the number of columns was determined so that the eigenvectors therein capture 90% information of the original Z-score matrix.
 The `cor.pheno` element gives the estimated phenotypic correlation matrix.
 ```{r}
 image(cor(decor$z.decorrelated))
 ```